dinkelburg/diversdesk/diversdesk/src/content/docs/articles/adding_dives_to_an_ongoing_activity.md

 ---
 title: Adding dives to an ongoing activity
 description: The customer you are about to onboard does not yet know on how many dives he or she will participate.
+sidebar:
+    label: Adding Dives to an ongoing activity
+    order: 1
 ---

 ### Use case: